Bernard-A/IoTRoam-Tutorial/DNS-Setup.md

 2. Roaming: By the vNS (Visited NS) to find the hNS (Home NS)
 3. OTAA: Associate a batch of devices to one specific Join Server using a DNS look-up, combining DevEUI and JoinEUI

-Two types of identifiers are provisioned in the DNS - 1.
-NetIDS for Roaming and 2.
-JoinEUI for OTAA. as per the backend specification, the LoRa Alliance DNS tree is as shown in the below figure:
+Two types of identifiers are provisioned in the DNS -
+1. NetIDS for Roaming and
+2. JoinEUI for OTAA

+As per the backend specification, the LoRa Alliance DNS tree is as shown in the below figure:

 <p align="center">
   <img width="760" height="400" src="https://github.com/afnic/IoTRoam-Tutorial/blob/master/Images/Fig11.png?raw=true">